SAML-Toolkits/python-saml/README.md

 #### IdP setup ####

-Once the SP is configured, the metadata of the SP is published at the ``/metadata/`` url.
+Once the SP is configured, the metadata of the SP is published at the ``/metadata/`` URL.
 Based on that info, configure the IdP.

 #### How it works ####